Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 [^7]: Dissent makes no effort to spoof a real client, and intentionally omits `X-Super-Properties` among other things a real client has.
 	  (source: [Hacker News](https://news.ycombinator.com/item?id=39763438))
 	  Dissent may cause your account to be flagged as a spammer or cause it to be banned.
+[^8]: While the owner does claim to have open-sourced the code, a long history of being behind scamming and stealing accounts has proven that they cannot be trusted nor any claims they make can be trusted. ([Source](https://drive.google.com/drive/folders/1Y2m2lMSpN3GlOcXyceaO88Ljnr8xuNcp?usp=drive_link))

 ## Contributing